Data protection declaration

 If you are registered with a Google service, Google can assign the visit to your account.
 Even if you are not registered with Google or have not logged in, Google may still store your IP address and use it to create your profile.
 Google stores the data collected about you as user profiles and uses these for the purposes of advertising, market research and/or the design of your website to meet your needs.
 Such evaluation is carried out in particular (also for users who are not logged in) in order to display demand-oriented advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of these user profiles on Google.

 We would like to point out that data processing by Google may take place outside the EU/EEA.
-Google also processes your personal data in the United States and has adopted the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
-[New arrangements for the transfer of data between EU-US are still being defined, as the above-mentioned arrangement has been marked as obsolete by the European Court of Justice (ECJ)].
-For more information about privacy at Google, please visit
+Google also processes your personal data in the United States and has subjected itself to the so-called standard contractual clauses (Art.
+46. § 2 and 3 GDPR).
+For more information about privacy at Google, please visit http://www.google.de/intl/de/policies/privacy/.

 c.
 Integration of YouTube